 Simple ingredients make up the base of this soup.
 You’ll need some dry beans.
 I use three different varieties for color and texture, but you can also use a mix of two if you like.

-- In a crock pot, pour in the dry beans, garlic, onion, fire roasted tomatoes, tomato sauce, corn (frozen, fresh or canned) broth, water, spices and jalapeños.
+- Next, to a crock pot, pour in the dry beans, garlic, onion, fire roasted tomatoes, tomato sauce, corn (frozen, fresh or canned) broth, water, spices and jalapeños.

 Spoon into bowls and generously pile on your favorite toppings like avocado, onions, cilantro, sour cream, or chili-lime pepita creama, and/or a bit of cheddar.